morganolsen/sql-library-manager/README.md

-# sql-library-manager
+# SQL Library Manager

- SQL Library Manager
+This is a simple SQL Library manager application made with Node JS, Express and Sequelize.